Industry Guideline: Preventing and responding to family and domestic violence

-Financial abuse can take many forms and can happen over an extended period of time.
+Financial abuse is a serious and far reaching problem that can happen to anyone.
+It can take many forms and can happen over an extended period of time.

-It includes spending money without permission, forging signatures, coercing someone to sign something, pension-skimming; using the person’s bank account or credit card without their consent; denying them access to their money or bank statements.
+Financial abuse includes spending money without permission, forging signatures, coercing someone to sign something, pension-skimming; using the person’s bank account or credit card without their consent; denying them access to their money or bank statements.

 It can also be pressure to loan money, go guarantor on a loan, bullying a person to change their will, power of attorney or other legal arrangements.

 The banking industry is concerned about financial abuse and it wants to work together with interested groups to prevent this silent crime.

 Financial abuse is one form of domestic abuse.
 Withholding money, stealing money, and restricting the use of finances are some examples of financial abuse.
 Financial abuse is a form of family violence and is about power, control and manipulation.

 - Forcing a partner to work in a family business for little or no pay.

 - Prevent someone from obtaining or using credit cards or bankcards.

 - Forcing access to bank accounts to make transactions without permission.

 - Putting someone on an “allowance” even if they object to this.